-A third of this Central American is without access to safe water or proper toilets.
+A third of this Central American country is without access to safe water or proper toilets.

 2 million people don't have access to adequate sanitation in Nicaragua.